AI prompts

 [^1]: The releases are now managed in a [dedicated release repository](https://github.com/nextcloud-releases/groupfolders/releases).
 The releases in this repository may be outdated.

-Group Folders can be configured through *Group Folders* under *Administration settings*.
+Team folders can be configured through *Team folders* under *Administration settings*.

-After a folder is created, the admin can give access to the folder to one or more groups, a quota can be assigned for the folder and advanced permissions can be activated and configured.
+After a folder is created, the admin can give access to the folder to one or more groups, users or Teams (formerly Circles).
+A quota can be assigned for the folder and advanced permissions can be activated and configured.

-Permissions to the content of a group folder can be configured on a per-group basis.
+Permissions to the content of a Team folder can be configured on a per-group/team/user basis.

 The configuration options include the _Write_, _Share_ and _Delete_ permissions for each group.

-Once configured, the folders will show up in the home folder for each user in the configured groups.
+Once configured, the folders will show up in the home folder for each user in the configured groups or teams.

 ## Setting Advanced Permissions

-_Advanced Permissions_ allows entitled users to configure permissions inside groupfolders on a per file and folder basis.
+_Advanced Permissions_ allows entitled users to configure permissions inside Team folders on a per file and folder basis.

-Users or whole groups can be entitled to set advanced permissions for each group folder separately on the group folders admin page.
+Users or whole groups can be entitled to set advanced permissions for each Team folder separately on the Team folders admin page.

 For entitlements, only users from those groups are selectable which have to be configured selected in the Groups column.